TEAMuP-dev/HARP/README.md

 TODO - add external editor selection figure here

 ## Logic Pro X
+### Setting Up
 To use HARP in Logic Pro X, fist set up `HARP.app` as an external sample editor using this guide: https://support.apple.com/guide/logicpro/use-an-external-sample-editor-lgcp2158eb9a/mac.

+### Using HARP
 Once HARP.app has been set up as an external editor, you can select any audio region and press Shift+W to open it correspnding audio file in HARP.
 Any changes you make in HARP will be automatically reflected in the DAW when you're done.

 ## Ableton Live
+### Setting Up
 TODO
+### Using HARP

+# Using HARP as an External Sample Editor
+After recording or loading audio into a track within your preferred DAW, it is recommended to bounce the track in order to avoid overwriting the original audio.
+If you would only like to process an excerpt of the track, trim the audio before performing the bounce.

+**When using HARP, it is recommended that you "bounce-in-place" any audio regions you'd like to process with HARP before processing them.
+This gives you the chance to undo changes and revert to a backup of your original file.**

 # HARP Usage
 * After opening HARP as an external sample editor, the following window will appear.